-The Joshua Treenial is a weekend of art, installations, performances and community building which highlight all that Joshua Tree inspires and makes possible.
-Installations and performances take place at BoxoHOUSE in Joshua Tree, CA and at iconic local venues such as The Integratron and Art Queen.
+The Joshua Treenial is a program of art, installations, performances and community building which highlight all that Joshua Tree inspires and makes possible.
+Installations and performances take place at BoxoPROJECTS in Joshua Tree, CA and at iconic local venues such as The Integratron and Art Queen.
 Cultural Partners are invited to produce exhibitions and programming that culturally activate the entire region.
 The Joshua Treenial is produced by BoxoPROJECTS.

 Recognizing the individual and systematic inequities that prevail in the art world, Joshua Treenial promotes diversity and inclusion by welcoming artists whose production is informed by race, sexual orientation or identity, religion, national origin, gender and/or physical limitations.